cmorty/lejos/trunk/leJOSlab/ChartingLogger/README.txt

 Chart management:
-Zoom extents: Doubleclick or click-drag to left, and/or up Zoom window: CLick-drag (to right and down) release Slider changes domain scale dynamically from 0.1 to 100% of (domain) X dataset extents/range
+Zoom extents: Doubleclick or click-drag to left, and/or up Zoom window: CLick-drag (to right and down) release Zoom dynamic: Use mouse wheel
+Slider changes domain scale dynamically from 0.1 to 100% of (domain) X dataset extents/range
 Tootip: Hover over data point and series name, x-y val is shown left-click moves crosshair to nearest x-y datapoint.
-Displays coordinate in lower rigth of chart
+Displays coordinate in lower right of chart

 -Kirk Thompson
 lejos@mosen.net